tryin2bdeveloper/Devops_Group5/usecases/usecase-20.md

 A request is made for the data and the expected outcome is specified.

 ### MAIN SUCCESS SCENARIO
-The request for the data is received and processed successfully.
+The request for the data is received and processed successfully for the capital cities in the world.
-Lists are generated showing both the populations of people living in cities and those not living in cities for all countries.
+The system are generated showing to lists both the populations of people living in cities and those not living in cities for all countries.
-The data is organized and sorted properly.
+The system is organized and sorted properly for the data.
 The analyst receives a well-displayed report with all the required information.

 ### EXTENSIONS
 Data requested by the analyst does not exist.

 ### SUB-VARIATIONS
-None.
+None

 ## SCHEDULE
 Due Date: Release 1.0